flexu/Documentation/FAQ.md

 ## WHO HAS AUDITED THE SMART CONTRACT? ##

-The smart contract has been indepdently audited by **To be Identified**.
+The smart contract has been indepedently audited by **To be Identified**.

 ## WHAT BLOCKCHAINS  ##